GilbN/geoip2influx/README.md

 | INFLUXDB_V2_BATCH_SIZE | 100 | Optional, defaults to 10. |
 | INFLUXDB_V2_FLUSH_INTERVAL | 30000 | Optional, defaults to 15000.
 How often in milliseconds to write a batch |

+#### INFLUXDB_V2_TOKEN

+If the organization or bucket does not exist, it will try and create them with the token.

+> [!NOTE]
+> The minimim level of rights needed is write access to the bucket.

 ### MaxMind Geolite2

 Default download location is `/config/geoip2db/GeoLite2-City.mmdb`